PickingUpPieces/dotfiles-macos/README.md

 #### Alternative Menu Bar
 There are various options for an alternative menu bar (Options to display current focused space):

-1. [Uebersicht](https://github.com/felixhageloh/uebersicht ) with [simple-bar](https://github.com/Jean-Tinland/simple-bar): Javascript based bar.
+1. [Uebersicht](https://github.com/felixhageloh/uebersicht ) with [simple-bar](https://github.com/Jean-Tinland/simple-bar) (or any other Uebersicht bar): Javascript based bar.
 Uebersicht can be used for other fancy widgets as well.
 Compared to the other solutions, it is quiet heavy and has a little delay, but it's the most beautiful and feature rich option.

 2. [Spacebar](https://github.com/cmacrae/spacebar): Minimal bar written in c.
 Very responsive, but very limited options for adding information.